 Sure, technology has been disrupting industry for as long as technology and industry have both existed.
 The likes of cars, the printing press, and the internet have each turned the working world on its head.
 But innovation isn’t slowing down, and a prominent computer scientist, Professor Moshe Vardi, has warned that the rise of the robots could lead to unemployment rates greater than 50% within the next 30 years.

 Interestingly though, since the great recession, the figures showing people deciding to take the plunge and start their own businesses have skyrocketed.
-The number of British people working for themselves has soared from 3.8 million in 2008 to 4.6 million last year, an increase of more than 20%.
+The number of self-employed workers has risen from 3.3 million in 2001 to 4.8 million in 2017, according to the Office for National Statistics.